Natalie Mitchell

 People have always used art and creativity to express themselves, it is well known that making art can calm both the body and the mind.
 Because of this, art therapy offers a creative and supportive way to explore and share your thoughts and feelings.
 With the guidance of a trained therapist, you can reflect on the art you create and begin to make sense of your emotions, experiences, and challenges.When we feel overwhelmed or have experienced trauma, parts of the brain that help us think clearly or find the right words can temporarily shut down.
 As a result, it can be very hard to explain how we feel.
 In these moments, making art can feel safer and more natural than talking and offers a connection to your physical self.
 By expressing yourself creatively, you can start to process difficult emotions, understand them more deeply, and gradually move forward.As you continue creating in a safe and supportive space, the relationship with your therapist becomes an important and collaborative part of the process.
 Through gentle guidance and thoughtful questions, you are encouraged to explore feelings and issues that may otherwise be too difficult to put into words.
 Over time, this can help you understand yourself more clearly, build confidence, reduce stress, and develop greater self-acceptance.Ultimately, art therapy helps you take ownership of your emotions by understanding what you are feeling, where you are feeling it, why you might be feeling that way, and how to express those emotions in healthy ways.

-- Neurodivergence in children and young people
+- neurodivergence in children, young people and adults

 - relational trauma